12 Ways To Make Online Training Delivery A Success [Q&A]

 Jonathan Finch, Chief Training Geek at Sales Geek suggests it’s not necessarily the content in between that’s most important, rather having regular touch points - whether that is suggested reading, 1 to 1 sessions or bitesize videos.
 At the very least, a personalised email to check in should be expected.

 Tip: You could use 1 to 1 sessions as a value-add to your service.
 Something that’s impractical to ask of your learner with face to face offerings, is actually well suited to online delivery.
-Perfect chance to offer something your competitors aren’t!
+It's a perfect chance to offer something your competitors aren’t!

 It is probably not surprising to hear, maintaining the focus and building rapport with your learners online is more challenging than in-person.
 There’s a number of things you can do though to give yourself the best chance of engagement, including: